SNU-ARC/DiskANN/README.md

 **Usage for in-memory indices (baseline)**
 ================================

-To use the baseline greedy search, use the `tests/evaluate_baseline.sh` script.
+To use the greedy search, use the `tests/evaluate_baseline.sh` script.
 -------------------------------------------------------------------------------
 ```
 cd tests/